FartSound.net

 Welcome to the Internet's Ultimate Fart Hub

-FartSound.net is your one‑stop shop for everything flatulence.
-Hit the big button below to hear a random fart sound, set up timed flatulence pranks, learn fascinating fart facts and laugh out loud with our joke collection.
-From sneaky silent but deadly slips to thunderous trumpet blasts, we've got all the fart noises you could ever wish for!
+FartSound.net is a light-hearted home for everything flatulence.
+Hit the big button below to hear a random fart sound, set up a timed fart for a harmless prank, read fart facts, or browse our joke collection.
+From silent but deadly slips to thunderous trumpet blasts, we have plenty of fart noises to try.

 Cartoon green fart cloud illustration